hippoghost/Tableau-Music-Analysis/README.md

 ## How to Use This Project

-*Access the Tableau visualizations by opening the provided workbook files.
+* Access the Tableau visualizations by opening [tableau link](https://public.tableau.com/app/profile/dimmakris./viz/DiafanaKrinabandanalysis/final6).
 * Interact with the visualizations to explore different aspects of the band's evolution and performance history.
 * Modify and adapt the methodologies to analyze other bands or musical genres of your interest.